Windows 11 23H2 new features and changes (September 2023 update)

 For mice, Dynamic Lighting currently supports the Microsoft Pro IntelliMouse, the Razer Turret Mouse Xbox One, DeathAdder V2 (and V2 Pro), Naga Left-Handed, and Naga Pro.

-Windows 11 is also improving the passkey experience by allowing users to create and use passkeys with the Windows Hello experience.
-Once a passkey is created, users can use Windows Hello (face, fingerprint, PIN) to sign in.
-In addition, users can use their phones to complete the application login process.
+Windows 11 is also improving the passkey experience by allowing you to create and use passkeys with the Windows Hello experience.
+Once a passkey is created, you can sign in using Windows Hello (face, fingerprint, PIN).
+In addition, you can use your phone to complete the application login process.

 The enrollment process involves going to a website that has enabled passkeys on Windows 11.
 Create a passkey from your account settings.
 And sign out of your account and sign in using your passkey.